mvadari/xrpl-docs/Atomic.md

 Each outer transaction will only contain the metadata for its sequence and fee processing, not for the inner transaction processing.

 There will also be a list of which transactions were actually processed, which is useful for the `ONLYONE` and `UNTILFAILURE` modes, since those may only process a subset of transactions, and for debugging with all modes.
-This section will be called `AtomicExecutions`.
+This section will be called `BatchExecutions`.

 It will contain a list of objects that have the following fields for every transaction that is processed (successfully or unsuccessfully):